Social Indicators

 Why is it important?

-Population growth rates are important because they provide insight into the pace of population change in a given region over time.
+Population growth rates provide insight into the pace of population change in a given region over time.
 These rates can have significant implications for various areas, including public policy, economic growth, environmental sustainability, and social well-being.
 For instance, a high population growth rate may require a corresponding increase in infrastructure, such as housing, transportation, and healthcare, to accommodate the growing population.
 Alternatively, a declining population growth rate may indicate a shrinking workforce or an aging population, which can have significant economic and social consequences.

 How are we doing?